ProFusionX/ProFusionX/README.md

 ### Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any changes.
+For detailed tasks and action plan, please refer to our [Notion page](https://www.notion.so/smngvlkz/The-Action-Plan-1673b153c5364872b1f24a87b1cd594d?pvs=4) - Please note, the link is invite only

 ### License